ioverho/ioverho.github.io/content/blog/Better and Faster Non-Autoregressive Transformers via the Policy Gradient/index.md

 <!-- ![](lee_et_al_refinement_steps.png) -->

 As long as $i_{\text{dec}}\ll T$, this is still a much faster decoding process than autoregressive decoding... just not necessarily better.
 Ultimately, the quality of the translations is key, and especially at low $i_{\text{dec}}$, this lags substantially behind identical autoregressive models.
-Ever since, NATs have been playing cath-up with the autoregressive counterparts, trying to improve their inference time *quality* while maintaining their speed.
+Ever since, NATs have been playing catch-up with the autoregressive counterparts, trying to improve their inference time *quality* while maintaining their speed.

 ## Exposure Bias or Why Models Can't Understand Themselves

 The discussion has so far focused on inference time applications of NMT models.
 At inference time we do not have access to the ground truth translation (duh!), precisely because we're trying to generate them.
 This generation is usually more complex than simply sampling from the produced distribution, requiring a *decoding algorithm*.
-At training time, however, we do have access to those ground truth tranlations, and use those to create a learning signal for the model (no decoding algorithm necessary).
-During training, the model is thus never *exposed* to the output it produces, only the idealised output.
+At training time, however, we do have access to those ground truth translations, and use those to create a learning signal for the model (no decoding algorithm necessary).
+During training, the model is thus never *exposed* to the output it produces, only the idealized output.

 As a result, models perform worse at inference time.
 While we train the model's token distribution to approximate, as best it can, the ground-truth distribution, decoding algorithms usually alter these distributions to find *sequences* of high probability[^inadequacy_of_the_mode].
 In other words, the model's training objective does not align with its decoding algorithm.
 When we feed the tokens from the decoding algorithm back into the model, we essentially get a form of domain shift.
 This problem is somewhat infamous, and is called the exposure bias {{< cite "ranzatoSequenceLevelTraining2016" >}}.